Brofian/minecraft-custom-features/readme.md

 - Rockets placed by shift clicking will become mines that activate by contact or after a certain time

 A feature for restricting this to a specific area is partially implemented, but does not change the rockets right now

+### Chronometer
+Gives the clock item more purpose by converting it into a pocketwatch!
+See the current time and weather by only having it inside your inventory.